sadsapphic/IEM-Database-Project/README.md

 Before running the application, the database must be set up as follows:

+1. Uncompress `avg_measurement_data.7z` and `measurement_data.7z` and place the resulting `avg_measurement_data.csv` and `measurement_data.csv` files into the `website/data/csv` directory alongside the other .csv files.
+These files contain necessary data to populate the database.

-1. Run `schema_IEM.sql`.
+2. Run `schema_IEM.sql`.
 This file is used to set up the database schema.
 In this script, ensure that the correct file paths to the corresponding .csv files are set.
-The .csv files should contain the data that will populate the database.

-2. Run `schema.ins.sql`.
+3. Run `schema_ins.sql`.
 This SQL script should insert data into the database.
 Again, ensure that the paths to your data files are correct.
-Both `schema.iem` and `schema_ins.sql` scripts should be executed within your database command line interface or GUI.
+Both `schema_IEM.sql` and `schema_ins.sql` scripts should be executed within your database command line interface or GUI.

-3. Update the connection details in both `plots.py` and `__init__.py` files.
+4. Update the connection details in both `plots.py` and `__init__.py` files.
 These files contain the database connection strings.
 They need to have the correct details (database server, database name, user, password, etc.) to be able to connect to your database.

+After these steps, your database should be set up correctly and the application is ready to be run.

 ### How to Run